anetteee/shortStories/README.md

 ### Backend

-cd backend
+- cd backend
-npm run dev
+- npm run dev

 ### Frontend

-cd frontend
+- cd frontend
-npm start
+- npm start

 ## Running the tests

-Unit tests:
+### Unit tests

-cd frontend
+- cd frontend
-npm test
+- npm test

-End-2-end tests:
+### End-2-end tests

 You have to run three terminals at the same time, one for the server in backend, one for the application in frontend, and one for the tests in the frontend folder.
 When the cypress window opens, you have to click on the test called “frontend.spec.ts” to actually run the end-2-end test.

-cd frontend
+- cd frontend
-npm run test:e2e-open
+- npm run test:e2e-open

 # Requirements for functionality and content